 The site where he wrote some of his most famous works, it has been fully restored and designated a National Historic Landmark.
 It now operates as a museum to his work and still features a population of polydactyl cats like those he owned, with many believing they’re descended from his actual pets.

-The other well-known attraction in Bahama Village is the Southernmost Point Of The Continental U.S. While the southernmost point is actually in the neighbouring district, this is where you will find the monument, which is a popular photo opportunity for tourists in the area.
+The other well-known attraction in Bahama Village is the Southernmost Point Of The Continental U.S. While the southernmost point is actually in the neighboring district, this is where you will find the monument, which is a popular photo opportunity for tourists in the area.

 Best hotels in Key West Bahama Village: